caleksiev/Clean-Code/README.md

 --refactoring the source, using the clean code principles

-The old project and the description about if you can found in the repository:
+The old project and the description about it you can found in the repository:
 OOP-Object-Oriented-Programming/Project HTML